 We conclude that the simulation is reasonable from multiple dimensions.
 Rates can be negative but (for empirical yields) the probability of negative rates is low.
 On the end of the spectrum, rates do rise to the 20% range but with a very low probability.

-C. Time Series Distribution of Simulated Yields
+Time Series Distribution of Simulated Yields

 We now plot the time series graphs of the mean, median, high, low and various percentiles for empirical rates.

-Exhibit XXIV: 1 Year Yields
+Exhibit XXIV: 3-month Yields

-Exhibit XXV: 5 Year Yields
+Exhibit XXV: 1-year Yields

-Exhibit XXVI: 10 Year Yields
+Exhibit XXVI: 5-year Yields

-Exhibit XXVII: 20 Year Yields
+Exhibit XXVII: 10-year Yields

 We again determine that there are no unexpected variations in the distribution of empirical yields over time.

-D. Simulation of the Term Premium
+Simulation of the Term Premium

-The size of the “term premium” of actual zero coupon yields over the expected level of the short rate is a topic of great interest to both academics and policy makers.
+The size of the “term premium” of actual zero-coupon yields over the expected level of the short rate is a topic of great interest to both academics and policy makers.
 In a stochastic volatility model, the term premium must be determined by simulation because in general there is no closed form solution for expected future rates.
 The table below shows a term premium that widens initially, then narrows gradually as the simulation proceeds over time.

-Exhibit XXVIII: Simulation of the Term Premium
+Exhibit XXIX: Simulation of the Term Premium

 We again conclude that the simulation produces results that are consistent with the “scientific knowledge” about the variation in interest rates around the world.